 ASSP takes safety and health seriously and strongly recommends adherence to all guidance from public health officials.
 Our goal is to offer you the highest quality educational resources in accessible formats to meet your evolving needs during the pandemic and beyond.
-Thank you for your diligent efforts to protect workers everywhere.

 Read full statement